 Be careful not to exceed the ratelimits at Let’s Encrypt!

-Dehydrated does not support multi domain certificates but our config generator does not.
+Dehydrated does support multi domain certificates but our config generator does not.
 This implicates that if you want to serve both your

 apex domain over SSL, you should add both records on it’s own line to

 Configure the Hypernode and Magento to support Let’s Encrypt